Joe Mixon Player Prop Bets for NFL Week 12 | Cincinnati vs. Pittsburgh 11/28/2021

 Matchup vs. Pittsburgh

-- Mixon has averaged 60.2 rushing yards per game in his eight career matchups against the Steelers, 11.3 fewer yards than his over/under in Sunday's game.
+- Mixon's 60.2 rushing yards per game in his eight career matchups against the Steelers are 11.3 fewer yards than his over/under in Sunday's game.

 - Mixon has had a rushing touchdown in one matchup against the Steelers, but did not have multiple TDs in that game.